 4. Grand Case Beach

 Located in northern French Saint Martin in the culinary capital of the island, Grand Case Beach is home to many gourmet restaurants, beachfront bars and is known among tourists for its fantastic nightlife.

-Dawn beach is known for and named after its stunning sunrises and views of Saint-Barthélemy island to the east.
-The waters can be a little rough and don’t offer the most ideal swimming conditions because this side of the island faces the waves and currents of the Atlantic Ocean.
+Dawn Beach is known for and named after its stunning sunrises and views of Saint-Barthélemy island to the east.
+The waters can be a little rough and don’t offer the most ideal swimming conditions, because the eastern side of the island faces the waves and currents of the Atlantic Ocean.

 Located in the southern tip of the island near historical Fort Amsterdam is Little Bay beach.
 This kid-friendly beach is separated from Great Bay Beach by a peninsula, making it well-protected from the elements.
 It has perfect white sand and calm and clear waters with a great variety of fish.

 Little Bay Beach is far less of a tourist attraction than other beaches on the island and is usually visited by guests from the nearby resorts and a few divers and snorkelers.
 This destination is known to be one of the safest beaches for kids on the island since the waters are current-free and there are a lot of aquatic and kid-friendly activities available.
 This makes it an ideal spot for families looking to do some underwater exploration.